Session Type(s): Panel

 White women voted for Donald Trump by 53 percent, while 94 precent of Black women voted for Hillary Clinton.
 Democrats won the 2013 Virginia Governor’s election, particularly because of black women.
 Black women are the committed base of the Democratic Party and progressive movement; yet despite gains at the federal level, black women’s leadership is not always reflected in the Democratic Party and the mainstream progressive movement.
 What is the next generation of black women leaders working in #BlackLivesMatter, reproductive justice, labor unions, LGBT organizations and politics doing to bring black women activism to the forefront of political leadership?
 Hear from them and how to increase black women political leadership in your own community.

-Atima was elected a DNC member from Virginia in 2016.
-She is the Immediate Past President of the Young Democrats of America.
+Atima is the Immediate Past President of the Young Democrats of America.
 When elected in 2013, Atima became the first African American and fifth woman President of the Young Democrats of America (YDA) in its 83-year history.
 She served as President from 2013-2015, the nation’s largest youth partisan organization.
-As President of YDA, she also served on the Democratic National Committee and its Youth Council.
-Atima has also previously served in leadership roles with the Reproductive Health Technologies Project, Planned Parenthood Metro Washington and the National Organization for Women.
-She is also currently Board Chair of the Planned Parenthood Metro Washington Action Fund.
+As President of YDA, she grew membership, oversaw the first national Lobby Day in a decade and increased work with allied organizations.
+Atima has also previously served as Vice President of the the Reproductive Health Technologies Project.
+She has held board leadership roles with Planned Parenthood Metro Washington, the DC Abortion Fund, and the National Organization for Women.
+She just finished serving as Board Chair of the Planned Parenthood Metro Washington Action Fund that covered most of the Northern Virginia area including the District of Columbia and Southern Maryland.
 For her work, Ebony Magazine listed her as 2013 “Power 100” and Jet Magazine listed her as 2013’s “40 under 40”

 Advocate and political strategist Glynda C. Carr is recognized for her innovative leadership style, commitment to expanding the civic participation of communities of color and advancing progressive public policies that build sustainable communities.